node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 The BeagleBoneBlack already has node.js baked into it's OS, so some of these tips are optional.

-* NEWS - Beaglebone Black latest firmware image is now Debian based.
+* Note - Beaglebone Black latest firmware images are now Debian based.
 It is so much easier to get things like Wifi working... see [http://beagleboard.org/latest-images](http://beagleboard.org/latest-images)

 ***